monkey-projects/monkeyci/README.md

  - Ability to unit test your pipeline (simulate scenarios)
  - Run it locally (e.g. using a local dev server)
  - Compatibility with other tools (can read or generate scripts from existing tools)
+ - Some way to show custom information (like coverage percentage)

 ### What is this repository for? ###